Chemistry Between People and Pets Is Real (It’s Science)

 The Affection Connection

 Let’s start with human bonding: Oxytocin levels have been shown to be higher in people who have been in romantic relationships for three months than in those who are single, and couples with higher oxytocin levels at three months are more likely to be together six months later.

-In another type of emotional relationship, mothers who gaze at their babies while their babies look back at them have higher levels of oxytocin.
+In another type of emotional relationship, mothers who gaze at their babies have higher levels of oxytocin.
 Mothers with higher oxytocin levels engage in more mothering behavior, which raises oxytocin levels in their babies, which leads babies to be more attached and attentive to their mothers, creating a never-ending positive feedback loop.
 Oxytocin levels also increase in mothers and babies who touch frequently and decrease when they are prevented from touching.

 In a parallel phenomenon, petting causes humans and dogs to experience an increase in oxytocin.
 Because dogs affect us and our oxytocin levels much the same as human babies do, the bond we have with our dogs can feel like the bond between mothers and children.
 The mechanism behind the connection is the same.

 A 2015 study was the first to demonstrate oxytocin’s cross species effects.
 In the study (Oxytocin-gaze Positive Loop and the Coevolution of Human-dog Bonds), dog-human pairs were observed interacting during a 30-minute period.
 The dogs who gazed at their guardians longer displayed higher levels of oxytocin than those in pairs that did not gaze at one another for as long.
 A caveat: Like many other areas of canine behavior, eye contact is complex, nuanced and context-dependent.
 While gazing into the eyes of a dog you love and who loves you can create a tender moment, staring into the eyes of an unknown or unfriendly dog can be perceived by the dog as threatening and scary.